-- App install attribution: The mobile SDKs can allow the tracking of the source of App installs, for example if a user clicked on a facebook ad to install the App.
+- App install attribution: The mobile SDKs can allow the tracking of the source of App installs, for example if a user clicked on a Facebook ad to install an App.

-To tag events for analytics and the ability to segment campaigns based on tag behaviour call the SDK' tag method when that event occurs, for example in the web SDK:
+To tag interactions for analytics and the ability to segment campaigns based on tag behaviour, call the SDK's tag method when that interaction occurs, for example in the web SDK:

-If an event has an associated value that can also be captured by using the tag method with an optional value, for example in the web SDK:
+If an interaction has an associated value, that can also be captured by using the tag method with an optional value, for example in the web SDK:

 // Capture a field value from a form being filled out xtremepush('tag', 'journeyform.destination', 'New York');